-The .topazini file is executed for RPC topaz, and for linked topaz started using the -1 option.
-If this line is present in a .topazini file, and that .topazini file is executed by topaz -1, the effect is to turn the linked login into an RPC login.
+The .topazini file is executed both for RPC topaz, and for linked topaz started using the -l option.
+If this line is present in a .topazini file, and that .topazini file is executed by topaz -l, the effect is to turn the linked login into an RPC login.